-- Unconditional admission to the college - Receipt of completed application for admission to nursing program before published deadline - A minimum of 18 ACT composite score National or Residual - A minimum of 2.5 GPA for nursing required academic core courses - A minimum of 2.5 GPA cumulative high school GPA for students without prior college courses (GED will be used if applicable) - Meet the essential functions for nursing - Eligible for ENG 101, BIO 201 and MTH 100

-There is no expiration date on general education courses (ENG, BIO, MTH)
+- 1. Unconditional admission to the college, which includes submission of transcripts from all previous colleges attended. - 2.
+Receipt of completed application for admission to nursing program before the published deadline - 3.
+A minimum of 18 ACT composite score National or Residual - 4.
+A minimum of 2.5 GPA for nursing required academic core courses and a minimum 2.0 cumulative GPA at current, native institution or cumulative 2.0 GPA in institution from which student is transferring - 5.
+A minimum of 2.5 GPA cumulative high school GPA for students without prior college courses (GED will be used if applicable) - 6.
+Meet the Essential Functions for nursing - 7.
+Eligible for ENG 101, BIO 201 and MTH 100.
+There is no expiration date on general education courses (ENG, BIO, MTH) - 8.
+Bridge to RN students are additionally required to provide proof of unencumbered Alabama licensure (i.e. LPN, Paramedic).
+No work history is required.
+No associate degree is required for paramedics.